Crazy-tech458/qb-angelsjob/README.md

 # qb-angelsjob
 CREDIT : oosayeroo for the original public script.

-This job is based off oosayeroo script for the vanilla Unicorn job using Gabz MLO
+This job is based off oosayeroo script for the vanilla Unicorn job using Gabz MLO. link to profile - https://github.com/oosayeroo

 This job requires a mlo screenshots to the one i used here: